How to Fix a Firestick Remote That’s Not Working

 How to Check for Battery Problems in Your Firestick Remote

 Batteries that are improperly inserted or low on power can cause issues with Firestick remotes.
 Sure, we all know how to install and replace batteries, but accidents can happen.
 In addition, batteries are a prevalent cause.
-One might think that the batteries work because they functioned effectively a second ago but realize that there isn’t enough “juice” in them to keep working.
+One might think that the batteries work because they functioned effectively a second ago, but that doesn’t mean there is enough “juice” in them to keep working.

 Banging the remote sometimes wakes the batteries—for a short period.
 Sound familiar?
 I’m sure someone you know has tried that fix, or maybe it brings back some memories?
 Well, that solution doesn’t last very long.
 You’ll find yourself doing that same thing again in a short period, perhaps to the point of a future surprise battery leak or internal damage to the remote.